MHaringa/insurancerating/README.md

 # actuarialpricing

-The goal of actuarialpricing is to …
+The goal of actuarialpricing is to give analytic techniques that can be used in insurance rating, in particular in actuarial pricing models in P\&C insurance.

 ## Installation